Search for car hire in Chania

 Samaria has become a must see on the island and attracts bundles of tourists.
 Beat the tour bus crowds, which arrive at the gorge between 7:30am and 11:00am, by driving down early and getting a head start on your trek.
 From Chania, its a 1 hour 15 minute drive to entrance of the trailhead.

 In the southern part of the island and more remote areas and you may still find unpaved gravel roads.
 If you’re not driving a 4WD vehicle be cautious of venturing onto these routes.

 The island’s hilly and diverse terrain means lots of winding, narrows roads with sharp turns.
-It is common for people to drive down the middle of curvy sections of road, so be careful going around corners.
+It is common for people to drive down the middle of curved sections of road, so be careful going around corners.